 - Painful, pus-filled lumps beneath the surface of the skin (cystic lesions)

-Some of the things that can be done to help reduce or eliminate acne are keeping the skin clean, dietary considerations and certain over the counter medications.
+Some of the things that can be done to help reduce or eliminate acne are keeping the skin clean, observing dietary considerations, and taking certain over-the-counter medications.
 If you have acne that does not respond to home care remedies and clear up, you may want to seek medical treatment.
 The purpose of treatment is to clear the pimples and bumps as much as possible and to prevent scarring.
 There are various options for treatment that work in different ways.
 At Sugar Land Physicians, we can provide treatment depending on the severity and type of your acne.
-We will help you make a plan to get your acne under control and for you to get healthy!
+Our primary care doctor in Sugar Land, Texas will help you make a plan to get your acne under control and for you to get healthy!